 Welcome to Living Life on Camera!
 I am dedicated to helping educators and office workers become confident and effective communicators when presenting on camera.
 Whether you're delivering virtual lessons or conducting virtual meetings, I will provide you with the techniques that you need to make a positive impression.

 Are you comfortable when you are on camera?
 If not, I will teach you techniques so that you feel perfectly natural on camera.

 My goal is to teach by using videos to encourage, inspire, and prepare virtual workers, teachers, and students, through an online learning environment.

-By the end the courses, my curriculum is designed to help you to communicate effectively on camera.
-I cover camera basics and advanced techniques.
+The curriculum is designed to help you to communicate effectively on camera.

 Suzann Thibodeaux, Ph.D., teaches using proven videos with solid andragogical techniques.
 She has mastered the art of virtual courses by creating lessons to engage her co-workers and students in the art of online classroom learning.